If your relationship feels strained or tired, try using exercises for emotional connection to rejuvenate and strengthen your bond.

 Try purposefully creating moments to engage and connect especially around times of meeting and separating.
 For instance:

-These exercises can have a profound effect on your relationship.
-Taking the time to show your partner you are present for them and make them feel important and connected will strengthen the emotional connection between you and reduce feelings of distance and frustration.
+These exercises for emotional connection can have a profound effect on your relationship.
+Taking the time to show your partner you are present for them and making them feel important and connected will strengthen the emotional connection between you.
+It will also reduce feelings of distance and frustration.